 A summary of monitored computers is displayed on the Remote Management widget on the Home (dashboard) page.

-Specified recipients can receive email notifications about events and failures on computers with the installed RMM Agent instances.
-These settings can be configured for all companies or specific ones.
+Specified recipients can receive email or push notifications about events and failures on computers with the installed RMM Agent instances.
+These settings can be configured for all companies or for specific ones.

 Depending on the severity of a reported event, the following states of computers with the installed RMM Agent instances are available: